FormidableLabs/radium/CONTRIBUTING.md

 Please note that if you use `npm run test-dev` as above, Karma will use port `8080`.
 You can change the port used by the examples by running `npm run examples -- --port 8000`.

+### Before submitting a PR...

+Thanks for taking the time to help us make Radium even better!
+Before you go ahead and submit a PR, make sure that you have done the following:
+- Run the tests (you did add tests, right?) using `npm run test-dev`.
+- Run lint using `npm run lint`
+- Run flow using `flow`

 ## Dist

 Please do not commit changes to files in `dist`.
 These files are only committed when we tag releases.